mathiasandresen/uni-notes/docs/7-semester/DS/06-replication.md

 ![image-20201015124750628](images/06-replication/image-20201015124750628.png)

-If we relax our requirements we can overcome this impossibility
+**But**: If we relax our requirements we can overcome this impossibility

 ### Examples